 Additionally, all MCP ID certificates must also include an endpoint to an OCSP responder that is able to return the revocation status of the certificate in question according to RFC 6960 [RFC6960].

-5.5. recommendations for the validity period of the certificate
+5.5.
+Recommendations for the validity period of the certificate

 The following defines the recommended validity period of certificates.
 The validity period defines the maximum length of a certificate; it does not include any information about revocation.
 Therefore, the associated revocation list must always be checked in combination with the validity period.
 For different entities/levels in a certificate hierarchy, different validity periods are appropriate.
 At the highest level, root certificates should have a longer validity that overlaps with periodically newly added root certificates.
 At the intermediate level(s) the validity period should be shorter, but still long enough to allow distribution before they can be actively used.